Amagash/optimizing_a_pipeline_in_azure/README.md

 Also, additional hypeparameters could be tested in the Sklearn Logistic Regression along with different parameter sampling techniques and tuning the arguments of the BanditPolicy.

-The AutoML run could also be extended with different experiment timeout to see if the performance could be imroved.
+The AutoML run could also be extended with different experiment timeout to see if the performance could be improved.

 ## Proof of cluster clean up
 **If you did not delete your compute cluster in the code, please complete this section.
 Otherwise, delete this section.**